 The story of the fight between David and Goliath is set in the Near East at the very beginning of the Iron Age, about 1000 BCE.
 Most historians believe that this fight really did happen.

-At the time of this story a group of people, who archaeologists call the Sea People but who are called the Philistines in the Bible, had started to settle on the flat land (coastal plains) at the Eastern end of the Mediterranean Sea.
+At the time of this story a group of people, who archaeologists call the Sea People but who are called the Philistines in the Bible, were living in the flat coastal plains at the Eastern end of the Mediterranean Sea.
 Our word Palestine comes from Philistine.
-One of the main Philistine cities was called Gath, from which we get the Gaza Strip.
-The Israelites were living in the hilly country further inland, but there were lots of battles between the Philistines and the Israelites.
+One of the main Philistine cities was called Gath, from which we get gauze, a very open-weave type of cloth such as a gauze bandage, and the Gaza Strip.
+The Israelites were living in the hilly country further inland, but there were lots of border skirmishes between the Philistines and the Israelites.

 At this time the Philistines knew how to make iron but the Israelites did not - and the Philistines intended it to stay that way!
 You can read about this in 1 Sam 13:19.
 But we know this from other archaeological sources as well, not only from the Bible1.